-Adopts trailer bill language eliminating references to the Department of the Youth Authority within State Lottery statutes, reflecting the closure of all Juvenile Justice facilities in 2023.
+Adopts placeholder trailer bill language eliminating references to the Department of the Youth Authority within State Lottery statutes, reflecting the closure of all Juvenile Justice facilities in 2023.

 - Approved in Early Action: Adopted a proposal to reduce departmental budgets in 2024-25 by \$1.5 billion (\$762.5 million General Fund) for savings associated with vacant positions. - Approves proposal making vacant position reductions permanent by eliminating approximately 10,000 positions beginning 2024-25, and adopts placeholder budget bill language. - Approves scored reductions associated with an across-the-board reduction to state operations by approximately 7.95 percent beginning in 2024-25 to nearly all department budgets.
 This reduction includes personnel, operating costs, and contracting.
-Adopts placeholder budget bill language.
+Adopts placeholder budget bill language. - Adopt Supplemental Reporting language directing the LAO to report on all APA and contract code exemptions.